Rated Excellent 4.8 out of 5

 How to Apply for Argentine Citizenship?

-Applying for Argentina citizenship involves several steps, and the process may vary depending on your circumstances.
+Acquiring Argentine citizenship involves several steps, and the process may vary depending on your circumstances.
 The step-by-step process is as follows :

 Step 1.
 Meet Residence Requirements

-Typically, applicants for Argentine citizenship must have established legal residency in the country.
+Basically, applicants for Argentine citizenship must have established legal residency in the country.
 This may involve obtaining a temporary residence permit first.
 After 2 years of uninterrupted and documented residence in the country, you will be able to apply for citizenship.

 Step 2.
-Gather Documentation and Submit Your Application
+Gather Documentation and Submit Application

 You have to prepare the supporting documents, including your original birth certificate, current identity documents (passport or residency card, etc.), police criminal record certificates, and any other documents specific to your application.
 If you live in the City of Buenos Aires, you have to go to the National Chamber of Appeals in Civil and Federal Commercial, located at Talcahuano 550 (Ground Floor, Office 2083), between 7:30 a.m. and 1:30 p.m.
 If you live in the interior of the country, you have to visit the Federal National Civil and Commercial Court closest to your home and submit an application.